ulinaaron/marketing-base/content/about.md

 ---
 layout: page
-meta_title: My About Page
+meta_title: About Us
-meta_description: Meta description
+meta_description: Information about our company.
 body_class: about
-title: About
+title: About Us

 ---
 About page